 If you want two security labels to print when checking in a child, you can add the security label to the location and change the amount to 2.

 Every location has an optional label allowed to print.
 The label will print on the name tag, and the person checking in can choose to print an additional Security tag.

 At the first check-in, select the optional label by clicking the child's name to go to a details screen.
 Check-Ins will remember the selection the next time they check in to that same event/location, so the additional label will print.

-If a household adult or trusted person loses the security label, we recommend putting a protocol in place to ensure the safety of the child needing to be checked out--as well as the volunteers helping the person check out the child.
+Put a protocol in place for when a household adult or trusted person loses their security label.
+This will ensure the safety of the child needing to be checked out, as well as the volunteers helping the person check out the child.

-Many churches check the person's ID and confirm they are an active part of the household or listed as a trusted person.
+Many churches check the person's ID to confirm they are an active part of the household or listed as a trusted person.

 If each person has a profile picture, the volunteer could type in the Security Code from the child's name tag on a Manned Station to see who checked the child in.
 Pictures of all trusted adults, as well as anyone who's not authorized to check them out, will show on the screen, allowing the volunteer to verify they can pick up the child.